 Explore The Old City

 As soon as you arrive in Split, Croatia, you will see that there is a magical atmosphere in the Old City around the Diocletian Palace.
 Originally constructed in the 3rd century by the Roman Emperor Diocletian for his retirement, this city has stunning architecture, picturesque views in every direction, and a smell of eggs (wait, what?)
-The town was originally built here for the healing properties of the sulfur spring in the port, which has a particular egg smell in some specific areas.
-Take a walk along the water’s edge and see if you can see where it is boiling up!

 Diocletian Palace & Bell Tower

-The Diocletian Palace is an extraordinary construction, with a history that expands centuries.ย The gates on the city wall act as a portal that will transport you back in time, as you are suddenly meandering cobblestone streets and twisted alleyways.ย
+The Diocletian Palace is an extraordinary construction, with a history that expands centuries.
+The gates on the city wall act as a portal that will transport you back in time, as you are suddenly meandering cobblestone streets and twisted alleyways.

 The streets are filled with shops, restaurants, and mouth-watering gelato, but as you enter the palace center, you’ll know you’ve made it.
-A massive bell tower looms over the plaza, as you stand between it and the Temple of Jupiter, in awe.ย
+A massive bell tower looms over the plaza, as you stand between it and the Temple of Jupiter, in awe.

-The 57-meter Bell-tower is well worth the walk up the spiraling staircase, but for those with a slight fear of heights like me, it may take a few breaths to get to the top!
-You will get a great view of the city and marina, for only โฌ5!ย
+The 57-meter bell tower is well worth the walk up the spiraling staircase, but for those with a slight fear of heights like me, it may take a few breaths to get to the top!
+You will get a great view of the city and marina, for only €5!

-Open Sky Vestibul
+Open Sky Vestibule

 As you come through the center of Diocletian’s Palace, you will have two options to get back to the waterfront; one option will go down the stairs into a very alluring dungeon-like tunnel, which you also need to check out, but the other option will take you to the Vestibul.
-As you go up the stairs you will suddenly find yourself in a circular chamber construction that opens up to the sky.
-The construction is mesmerizing and feels like a sacred space that opens to the heavens.

-EIE Vintage Clothing Shop
+EIE Vintage Shop

 What’s traveling to a beautiful and historic city without a little shopping?
 While walking through the weaving alleyways of the old town, you can’t miss the EIE Vintage shop!
-The owner has a contagious energy and zest for life, with the grooviest collection of clothing from herย friends, family, and travelers that are passing through.
-She knows the story of each piece of clothing, including where it is from, and who donated it.
-I’m currently writing this post in her mom’s cable-knit sweater in the wintery mountains of Austria, feeling so thankful and more connected to my clothing!
-This was also a great place for us to donate some of the clothes that we weren’t going to bring on to our next destination!ย
+The owner has a contagious energy and zest for life, with the grooviest collection of clothing from her friends, family, and travelers who are passing through.

 Beaches

-What would a visit to Croatia be without stopping at any of the beaches that are scattered along the coastline?
-It’s a great place to read a book, take a dip or just sit back and watch as the boats go by.
 The beaches are dotted along the coast of Split where ladders are built into the rocks as an invitation to soak in the salty water.
 The beaches themselves are a bit rocky, so be sure to bring a towel to lounge on, and don’t forget your ‘reef-safe’ sunscreen!
-The water is warm (almost) all year, and we loved swimming and soaking up the sun in October & November when we visited.ย

 Bacvice Beach

 Considered the ‘main’ beach in the city of Split, Bacvice Beach is just a short walk from the city center.
 This horseshoe cove is a swimming safe haven and great for beach games with friends.
-The beach lines a boardwalk of restaurants and cafes available to grab a bite while you’re soaking in the sun.ย
+The beach lines a boardwalk of restaurants and cafes available to grab a bite while you’re soaking in the sun.

 There are a lot of access points to enter the water, and if you continue to head east you’ll hit a few more beaches to check out!
-Just up the hill from Firule Beach, there is a park where you can find some shade and watch the waves from a vantage point.ย
+Just up the hill from Firule Beach, there is a park where you can find some shade and watch the waves from a vantage point.

 Kasjuni Beach

 Kasjuni Beach is a bit further walk, located on the southwestern portion of the Marjan Hill area.
-Accessible by foot, car, or bus, this beach has a crystal clear blue cove that is protected by the waves from a man-made palm-covered extension.ย
+Accessible by foot, car, or bus, this beach has a crystal clear blue cove that is protected by the waves from a man-made palm-covered extension.

 If you continue following the beach west, you’ll come to a Nude Beach area, marked by a few painted rocks.
-This area is relaxed and private as it continues down to reach massive boulders that follow the coastline.ย
+This area is relaxed and private as it continues down to reach massive boulders that follow the coastline.

 Marjan Hill

 The Marjan Hill is where you will get the best views of Split, Croatia in every direction.
-This area is a nature lover’s haven to walk along the trees, take in the endless horizons and learn some history along the way!
-While I was in Split for 1 month, my partner and I would visit the hill almost every day, to do some yoga, go for a run, journal or catch the sunrise/sunset.
+This area is a nature lover’s haven to walk along the trees, take in the endless horizons, and learn some history along the way!
+While I was in Split for 1 month, my partner and I would visit the hill almost every day, to do some yoga, go for a run, journal, or catch the sunrise/sunset.
 To get to the base you’ll have to climb a massive staircase, but so worth it to get away from the crowds that come in on the weekends!

 Teraca Vidilica Cafe

-For anyone looking to take in the best view of Split, Croatia, you will need to make some time to grab a drink and sit back at the Teraca Vidilica.
-Located on Marjan Hill, this restaurant looks out over the city and port to the mountains that enclose the opposite side of the valley.
 There is a viewing platform next to the restaurant, but this is a view you’ll want to stay for a while and enjoy without other tourists lining up to snap a photo.
 This is also a great spot for digital nomads looking to get some work done with a spectacular view and great wifi!
-My partner and I came to this cafe almost every day to work and enjoy a fresh Croatian beer and the best view in town.ย
+My partner and I came to this cafe almost every day to work and enjoy a fresh Croatian beer and the best view in town.

 St. Jerome Church

-If you’re up for a beautiful walk, you need to exploreย St. Jerome Church and Karepic’s Tower.
+If you’re up for a beautiful walk, you need to explore St. Jerome Church and Karepic’s Tower.
 Located on the southwestern cliff-side of the hill, these constructions will amaze you, especially since they were constructed in the 13th century!
 At the end of a hairpin tin on a car road, you’ll find a dirt path that extends to follow the cliff line, and very shortly you will come across St. Jerome’s Church.
-The church is still used on Christmas Eve where a small group gathers to celebrate together, and unfortunately, you can’t go inside to explore.
-After you get to St. Jerome Church, continue down the path until you come back to a road.
-From here, turn right and you’ll see on your right-hand side Karepic’s Tower!ย

 Initially, we saw this tower from Kasjuni Beach and felt determined to check it out.
-Once we got to St. Jerome’s Church and the cave construction pictured below, we didn’t even realize that there is another tower constructed into the cliff!
+Once we got to St. Jerome’s Church and the cave construction pictured below, we didn’t even realize that there was another tower constructed into the cliff!
 Check it out for yourself and see if you can find the tower on the hill.

-Vhr Telegrin (The Top!)
+VHR Telegrin (The Top)

 After accomplishing the seemingly never-ending steps and passing the local zoo, you’ll come to the top of Marjan Hill where a Croatian flag and cross tower over the stunning scenery.
 There is a big observation deck and small trails that lead to more private and peaceful benches.
 A great destination for sunrise or sunset, and well worth the walk!
 The best part is this is just the start of everything you can explore on Marjan Hill.
-Keep walking and you’ll come across a Botanical Garden, a Labyrinth, and Baba Marta’s House!ย
+Keep walking and you’ll come across a Botanical Garden, a Labyrinth, and Baba Marta’s House!

 Klis Fortress

-Overlooking the valley with views of the Split metropolitan stands a historic fortress that has over 2,000 years of history.
-The fortress was first constructed by the Illyrians, and later used by the Romans, Ottomans, and Austro-Hungarians and has been the seat for numerous Croatian kings!
 The history is fascinating, the views are outstanding but the best part is that you can explore it freely.
 No tours and no lines as only 15,000 people visit the fortress a year!
 When we visited on a perfect day in November, there were only a handful of people we saw in the distance, so we were able to freely explore.
-Pro Tip: bring a bottle of wine and fancy goblets for the best glass of wine you’ll ever have!
+The Fortress is open daily from 10:00-17:00 and only costs €8!

 Ferry Trip To Hvar

 If you’ve walked around Split enough and you’re looking for a change of scenery, catching a ferry over to Hvar Island is an easy day trip and super affordable.
 You have 2 options to explore Hvar; take a ferry from Split and explore everything on your own, or go on a tour so you can sit back and enjoy the planned excursions!
-The ferry disembarks in the town of Hvar, which is a rustic town center that backs up to a Spanish Fortress.ย
+The ferry disembarks in the town of Hvar, which is a rustic town center that backs up to a Spanish Fortress.

 Krka National Park

 Krka National Park is only a 1.5-hour journey from the city of Split, with many options via public transport, with guided tours, or you can explore it at your own pace.
-The entrance fee differs drastically between off-season at only โฌ4, to peak-season at โฌ26!
+The entrance fee differs drastically between off-season at only €4, to peak-season at €26!
 No matter how you get there, you will start at Skradin where you will catch a ferry to Skradinski Buk waterfalls.
-If you do choose to go on a tour, make sure the park entry fee is included with the price, because it isn’t always, which can be a surprising cost!ย
+If you do choose to go on a tour, make sure the park entry fee is included with the price, because it isn’t always, which can be a surprising cost!

 Summary - What to Do In & Around Split, Croatia